davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/zathura.md

 xdg-mime default org.pwmt.zathura.desktop application/pdf
 ```

 Then you can use `xdg-open` to open a PDF from the command line, and if you click on a PDF in a file browser it will open in zathura.
+When you download a file via Firefox, for example, you can "Show in Folder" to get it open in zathura quickly.

+Unfortunately zathura has no equivalent to `:Ex` in `vim` so opening Nautilus on a directory of PDF files is often the closest you can get.
+You can stay on your keyboard with Nautilus, it's just an annoying second window.

 +++